sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ---

-## Appendix A. Glossary (Basic Vocabulary of the Nablla Type Model)
+## Appendix A. Glossary (Basic Vocabulary of the Sercrod Type Model)

 ### A.1 Template related terms